-The OEDC will establish closer working relationships with the state and local Employment Development Department.
+The OEDC will establish closer working relationship with the State and local Employment Development Department.

 Implementation Strategy 3.2

 The OEDC will continue to support the Imperial County Workforce Development Board and the Imperial County Workforce Development Office to provide vocational training.